Do you love to travel? Want to share your experiences with the world? Or have another passion you want to share? Join the world of blogging!

 - Generic design; you only have a handful of templates to choose from, which you cannot alter like you can in WordPress

-- You can’t moderate comments (moderating means allowing some comments, while trashing others); it’s either all or nothing
+- You can’t moderate comments (moderating means allowing some comments, while trashing others; and you’ll get A LOT of spam comments you’ll want to trash); it’s either all or nothing

 - Limit of 1GB of photo storage.
 If this will be a travel blog, photos will be very important, as they are for any blog today.
 You don’t want to be limited on photos.